-The EPPF was established in 1932 and has grown from a small base to being one of the largest in the retirement industry.
+The EPPF was established in 1932 and has grown from a small base to being one of the largest funds in the retirement industry.

-The EPPF is registered as a self-administered pension fund in terms of the Pension Funds Act of 1956 and is approved as a pension fund in terms of the Income Tax Act of 1962.
-It is the largest self-administered retirement fund and is overall, one of the three largest funds in South Africa.
+The Fund is the largest self-administered pension fund registered in terms of the Pension Funds Act of 1956, and is approved as a pension fund in terms of the Income Tax Act of 1962.